 – Maybe you will get negative feedback… “I assure you you won’t.
 We were always greeted with huge smiles, hugs and gratefulness.
 Although we couldn’t speak the same language a smile is a universal language and we could communicate by eye contact and smiles.
 Don’t be afraid you would not be alone (we always had the help of our helpful guides).”

 – What difference will I really make?
-I do not have loads of money to give? … “I really love Mother Teresa’s words ‘If you can’t feed a hundred people than feed just one’ and for that person you would surely make a difference.
+I do not have loads of money to give? … “I really love Mother Teresa’s words ‘If you can’t feed a hundred people then feed just one’ and for that person, you would surely make a difference.
 They may not be rich overnight with the little that you give but what is little for you is a lot for them.
-Maybe for that person he can feed his family for that day.
-Maybe for another person you will provide a blanket that will keep them warm for the winter.
+Maybe for that person, he can feed his family for that day.
+Maybe for another person, you will provide a blanket that will keep them warm for the winter.
 Another saying that I love is by Kathy Calvin ‘Giving is not about making a donation.
 It is about making a difference’.”

 Christina decides to share her experience to encourage people who love to travel to give this a try.
 Here are some helpful tips…